jay-salfale/Resume/README.md

 # Resume
-This is a simple resume eith the help of HTML and CSS
+This is a simple resume with the help of HTML and CSS